Cudderson/natural-selection/README.md

   <a name='comment'></a>

   - ## Comments
     - #### Looking at the bigger picture, this simple genetic algorithm is incredibly-abstract compared to real-life biology and the probably trillions of parameters that      influence natural selection in our world.
-However trivial it may seem, though, I still find it magical that we're able to esssentially *teach* some dots on a computer screen how to reach a target goal, starting with nothing but random genes.
+However trivial it may seem, though, I still find it magical that we're able to essentially *teach* some dots on a screen how to reach a target goal, starting with nothing but random genes.

 <br>